Yes No Share to Facebook

 Session Two: Substantive Law in Modern Digital Practice

-Session Two: Ninety minutes of Substantive Law content presented in a hybrid format.
+Session Two: Ninety minutes of Substantive Law content presented by video archive.
 This session addresses modern best practices in legal practice management while examining key issues such as artificial intelligence (A.I.) concerns, regulatory compliance obligations under the Accessibility for Ontarians with Disabilities Act (AODA), digital torts, copyright considerations, social media governance, PIPEDA compliance, data sovereignty, jurisdictional challenges, digital regulatory compliance requirements for legal business operations, conflict checking, and marketing compliance obligations.
-Participants benefit from objective analysis and peer discussion of real-world digital assets brought forward during the session.
 The information provides significant value to those seeking to strengthen their entrepreneurial business operations as well as to those focused on enhancing their legal services acumen.The total fee/cost of this CPD is specific to Session Two.

 Key Topics Covered